-All work within a division of labor is social [19].
+All work within a division of labor is social [Marx 1867].
 The job that one person performs is also performed similarly by others and relies upon vast social networks.
-Work is defined by social practices that are propagated through socialization, apprenticeship, training, schooling, and culture [15; 3], as well as by explicit standards.
-Often, work is performed by cooperating teams that form communities of practice within or across organizations [4].
+That is, work is defined by social practices that are propagated through socialization, apprenticeship, training, schooling, and culture [Giddens 84; Bourdieu 72], as well as by explicit standards.
+Often, work is performed by cooperating teams that form communities of practice within or across organizations [Brown & Duguid 91].

-Our interviews showed that computer network managers at our university work in concert.
+For instance, interviews we conducted showed that computer network managers at our university work in concert.
 They need to share information about what they have done and how it is done with other team members and with other LAN managers elsewhere.
-For such a community, information about their own situation may be even more important than generic domain knowledge [24].
-Support for LAN managers must provide community memory about how individual local devices have been configured as well as offer domain knowledge about standards, protocols and compatibilities.
+For such a community, information about their own situation may be even more important than generic domain knowledge [Orr 90].
+Support for LAN managers must provide memory about how individual local devices have been configured as well as offer domain knowledge about standards, protocols and compatibilities.

 Communities of practice can be co-located within an organization (e.g., at our university) or across a discipline (e.g., all directors of university networks).
 Before the World Wide Web existed, most computer support for communities of practice targeted individuals with desktop applications.
 The knowledge in the systems was mostly static domain knowledge.
-With intranets and interactive web sites, it is now possible to support distributed communities and also to maintain evolving information about local circumstances and group history.
+With intranets and dynamic web sites, it is now possible to support distributed communities and also to maintain interactive and evolving information about local circumstances and group history.

-Memories for Communities of Practice
+2.2 Digital Memories for Communities of Practice

 Human and social evolution can be viewed as the successive development of increasingly effective forms of memory for learning, storing and sharing knowledge.
-Biological evolution gave us episodic, mimetic and mythical memory; then cultural evolution provided oral and written-external and shared-memory; finally modern technological evolution generates digital (computer-based) and global (Internet-based) memories [5; 22].
+Biological evolution gave us episodic, mimetic and mythical memory; then cultural evolution provided oral and written - external and shared - memory; finally modern technological evolution generates digital (computer-based) and global (Internet-based) memories [Donald 91; Norman 93].
 At each stage, the development of hardware capabilities must be followed by the adoption of appropriate skills and practices before the potential of the new information technology can be realized.

 External memories, incorporating symbolic representations, facilitated the growth of complex societies and sophisticated scientific understandings.
 Their effectiveness relied upon the spread of literacy and industrialization.
-Similarly, while the proliferation of networked computers ushers in the possibility of capturing new knowledge as it is produced within work groups and delivering relevant information on demand, the achievement of this potential requires the careful design of information systems, software interfaces and new work practices.
-Computer-based community memories must be matched with new social structures that produce and reproduce patterns of organizational learning.
+Similarly, while the proliferation of networked computers ushers in the possibility of capturing new knowledge as it is produced within work groups and delivering relevant information on demand, the achievement of this potential requires the careful design of information systems, software interfaces and work practices.
+New computer-based organizational memories must be matched with new social structures that produce and reproduce patterns of organizational learning.

 Community memories are to communities of practice what human memories are to individuals.
-They make use of explicit, external, symbolic representations that allow for shared understanding within a community [25].
+They make use of explicit, external, symbolic representations that allow for shared understanding within a community.
 They make organizational learning possible within the group.

-The Process of Organizational Learning
+1.3 The Process of Organizational Learning

-The ability of individual designers to proceed based on their tacit existing expertise [26] periodically breaks down and they have to rebuild their understanding of the situation through explicit reflection [29].
+The ability of designers to proceed based on their tacit existing expertise [Polanyi 62] periodically breaks down and they have to rebuild their understanding of the situation through explicit reflection [Schön 83].
 This reflective stage can be helped if they have good community support or effective computer support to bring relevant new information to bear on their problem.
 When they have comprehended the problem and incorporated the new understanding in their personal memories, we say they have learned.
-The process of design typically follows this cycle of breakdown and reinterpretation (see Figure 2, cycle on left) [30].
+The process of design typically follows this cycle of breakdown and reinterpretation (see Figure 2, cycle on left) [Stahl 93a].